AlexKoulel/Turtle-Nav/README.md

 # Download
 ------------------------------------------------
-~~Get the app from the [releases page](https://github.com/AlexKoulel/TurtleNav/releases).~~
+Get the app from the [releases page](https://github.com/AlexKoulel/Turtle-Nav/releases).
-In order to use the app , clone the repo and change the value of the API key on the AndroidManifest file to your own key which you can generate from the Google Cloud Platform.

 # License
 ------------------------------------------------